FelixOnline/v2/content/articles/2013-1-25-the-manifesto-review-dpw.md

  - /news/3190/the-manifesto-review-dpw
 imported: true
 comments:
+ - value: >
- - I wish she didnt smoke doesnt suit the welfare role and supported RAG more She should so do the bungee jump for one
+     I wish she didn't smoke (doesn't suit the welfare role) and supported RAG more.
+She should so do the bungee jump for one

 # Article Taxonomies
 categories: